 Sitting right on the spot where Utah and Arizona meet, The Wave is one of the most unique hiking trails in the entire world.
 With a rainbow of shimmering rusty hues coloring the rocks, the landscape looks, well, exactly like a wave of desert colors!

-It is a photographers dream, though the 6.4-mile round trip hike in the Paria Canyon-vermilion Cliffs Wilderness is not for the fainthearted.
-It can get pretty challenging due to the area’s high temperatures, so make sure you come prepared for the feat; we’d only recommend it for families if your kids are experienced hikers.
+It is a photographer’s dream, though the 6.4-mile round-trip hike in the Paria Canyon-Vermilion Cliffs Wilderness is not for the fainthearted.
+Due to the area’s high temperatures, it can get pretty challenging, so make sure you come prepared for the feat.
+We’d only recommend it for families if your kids are experienced hikers.

 6. White Pocket